 How can a pterygium be treated?

 Artificial tears usually relieve irritation and burning caused by pterygia.
 Anti-allergy drops or even anti-inflammatory drops may be used for more significant symptoms.
 If vision is affected or if the pterygia become large, surgical excision may be indicated.
 Regrowth of the pterygium after removal is a common late complication.
-To prevent the regrowth of the pterygium, surgeons may transplant conjunctiva from another part of the eye to the area where the pterygium was removed, use anti-metabolite drugs, or apply radiation to the area.
+To prevent the regrowth of the pterygium, surgeons may transplant conjunctiva from another part of the eye to the area where the pterygium was removed, or use anti-metabolite drugs or amniotic membrane.

 How can a pterygium be prevented?